David Lloyd-Jones (conductor): Opera North

-Other engagements and activities
+Other activities

 Lloyd-Jones conducted at the Royal Opera House, Welsh National Opera and Scottish Opera and at the Wexford, Cheltenham, Edinburgh and Leeds Festivals.
 He was Music Director of the Bradford Festival Choral Society.
-He has also appeared in major cities throughout Europe, Scandinavia, Russia, Israel, Japan, Australia and the Americas.
+He also appeared in major cities throughout Europe, Scandinavia, Russia, Israel, Japan, Australia and the Americas.

 In the recording studio, Lloyd-Jones specialised in British and Russian music, often for Hyperion and Naxos.
 He conducted the first commercial recordings of Constant Lambert's Summer's Last Will and Testament, released in 1992, and Tiresias in 1999.
-There are many other notable recordings, including ballet scores such as Vaughan Williams’s Job and Arthur Bliss’s Checkmate, and symphonic cycles by William Alwyn, Arnold Bax and Alan Rawsthorne.
+There are many other notable recordings, including ballet scores such as Vaughan Williams's Job and Arthur Bliss's Checkmate, and symphonic cycles by William Alwyn, Arnold Bax and Alan Rawsthorne.

-As an editor, he produced a revised edition and translation of Boris Godunov, published by Oxford University Press in 1969.
+As an editor, he produced a revised edition and translation of Mussorgsky's Boris Godunov, published by Oxford University Press in 1969.
 There was also an English translation for Tchaikovsky’s Eugene Onegin (1972), still in use today.
-He was editor-in-chief for OUP's edition of William Walton’s orchestral works, and he also edited Vaughan Williams's opera Sir John in Love.
-Later projects included the 1984, Ernst Eulenburg (London) miniature full score—in its critical edition—of Gilbert and Sullivan's The Gondoliers.
+He was editor-in-chief for OUP's edition of William Walton's orchestral works, and he also edited Vaughan Williams's opera Sir John in Love.
+Later projects included the 1984 Ernst Eulenburg (London) miniature full score—in its critical edition—of Gilbert and Sullivan's The Gondoliers.
 In June 2009, Lloyd-Jones conducted a professional recording of Arthur Sullivan's grand opera Ivanhoe for Chandos, which was released in 2010 and was nominated for a Grammy Award.